tocalabs/toca-docs/src/book/programming_concepts/data_types.md

 An `Identity` is a value that represents a digital account that is linked to a different identity provider, this could be a Microsoft account, GitHub account or Google account for example.

 An `Identity` allows you to link any [Oauth2.0](https://oauth.net/2/) compatible account with Toca so that you can use automation actions such as `Outlook Send Email` or `Upload to Google Drive` on behalf of a user.
-These identities store both an Authorization token and a Refresh token behind the scenes so that they can always be authenticated without having to ask you to log back in to authenticate these linked accounts.
+These identities store both an Authorization token and a Refresh token behind the scenes so that they can always be authenticated without having to ask you to log back in to authorize these linked accounts.

 An `Identity` can only be used in certain places such as Microsoft and Google actions, this is because an `Identity` is a type that is designed for very specific use cases so it's usage is limited.